GSA/digitalcorps.gsa.gov/_fellows/2024/mohammad-ghaznavi.md

 university: University of San Diego
 region: west
 bio_short: Data scientist passionate about leveraging data to address real-world challenges
-why: I was inspired to join USDC by their mission to provide new graduates with valuable job opportunities.
+why: I was inspired to join USDC by its mission to provide new graduates with valuable job opportunities.
 USDC's commitment to empowering emerging professionals aligns with my passion for fostering the next generation of data scientists.
 fun_fact:
 tags: ['west', '2024','Data_Science_And_Analytics', 'DHS', 'active']
 track: ['Data Science and Analytics']